aptivator/fretology-engine/README.md

 ({string, fret, note} = pickNote(configs));   //fret is '1' or '2', string is '1' or '2', note is 'C', 'G♯', 'C♯', or 'A' ({string, fret, note} = pickNote(configs));   //fret is '1' or '2', string is '1' or '2', note is 'C', 'G♯', 'C♯', or 'A'
 ```

+## Additional Examples

+The library comes with [tests](./test) that cover all of the code.
+The
+tests are broken by note generation, note picking, and initialization of
+starting values.
+Perusal of these assessments provides a complete overview
+of `fretology-engine`'s use cases.

 ## Caveats